lukejagodzinski/meteor-astronomy-docs/docs/get.md

 {{#template name="Get"}}
 The `get()` method is responsible for getting a plain value from a document's field.
-It means that if a given field stores nested object being an instance of Astronomy class, it will return a plain JavaScript object instead.
+This means that even if a given field is defined as a nested Astronomy class, it will return a plain JavaScript object instead.

 **Getting a single value**